uktrade/directory-tests/tests/load/README.md

 ### Run in headless mode

-[Makefile](../../makefile) contains dedicated targets which can execute load tests without WEB GUI (headless mode).
+The main [makefile](../../makefile) contains dedicated targets for running load tests in headless mode (without WEB GUI).

-In order to run load tests locally, you'll need to specify `3` arguments (env vars):
+To run load tests locally, you'll need to specify `3` arguments (env vars):

 * `NUM_USERS` - number of concurrent Locust users
 * `HATCH_RATE` - the rate per second in which clients are spawned
 * `RUN_TIME` - stop after the specified amount of time

-Once you have those numbers, then simply run following command from repo's root directory:
+Once you have those numbers in place, then run following command from repo's root directory:

 ```bash
 NUM_USERS=5 HATCH_RATE=2 RUN_TIME=35 \
     make load_test_{service_name}
 ```

-Where `{service_name}` is one of the following:
+Where `{service_name}` can be one of the following options:

 * cms
 * domestic